-33.2 WHEN PLAY IS AFFECTED
+33.3 WHEN PLAY IS AFFECTED Otherwise, play is considered to have been affected from the first stroke to have involved the ball that is an outside agency or to have been influenced by its presence in the game.

-- 33.2.1 Play is considered to have been affected from the first stroke to have involved the outside agency or to have been influenced by its presence in the game. - 33.2.2 Play is not affected if a ball of the game is inadvertently swapped with another of the same colour and type when both are off the court.
+33.4 REMEDY When play has been affected, the interference must be redressed in accordance with Law 30.3.1.
+Subject to Law 24.4 (the discovery of earlier errors), the player entitled to play once the interference has been redressed resumes play without penalty and may adopt any line of play.

-- 33.3.1 When play has been affected as described in Law 33.2.1, the interference must be redressed in accordance with Law 30.3.1 and Law 33.3.3 then applies. - 33.3.2 When an inadvertent ball swap has occurred without affecting play, as described in Law 33.2.2, the swap must be reversed when it is discovered, with the correct ball of the game taking the position then occupied by the outside agency.
-Law 33.3.3 then applies. - 33.3.3 Subject to Law 24.4 (the discovery of earlier errors), the player entitled to play once the interference has been redressed resumes play without penalty and may adopt any line of play. - 33.4 LIMIT OF CLAIMS The limit of claims is the end of the game.
+33.5 LIMIT OF CLAIMS The limit of claims is the end of the game.